 No light.
 No power.
 The elevator was not working.

-And we live at the 27th floor.
+And we live on the 27th floor.

 Change of plans.
 We left Mark with my mother-in-law, at the apartment, and Feng and I went downstairs.